-You pay at the cash, and we were given separate bill without asking.
-On the wall by the register is this picture of the man behind La Cuisine Robicheau in Saulnierville, Nova Scotia
+You pay at the cash, and we were given separate bills, without asking.
+On the wall by the register is this picture of the man behind La Cuisine Robicheau in Saulnierville, Nova Scotia.

 Where to Stay in Nova Scotia

-This was a lunch to remember, and I will be going back again soon.
+This was a lunch (the restaurant’s website) to remember, and I will be going back again soon.
 Next time, I’m having the pie!

 Hours of Operation Tue-Sun 8 am to 7 pm Phone: (902) 769-2121 During the season (July and August) reservations are highly recommended.
 Call during the offseason to confirm they are open.

 If you’re interested in buying some seafood, drive down the road to Comeau’s Seafood Ltd. You can purchase pickled herring in jars (bought for dad), smoked salmon (delish), lobster or seafood pate.
 The pates are superb.
 I haven’t tried my smoke salmon yet, but I’m sure it will be excellent, too.

 Have you experienced Nova Scotia seafood or eaten at La Cuisine Robicheau in Saulnierville?
 Let us know in the comments.

 You can browse the Travel Photo Thursday archives here.

 The winner of the book: Annapolis Royal Through the Seasons is Lydia Lee.
 Congratulations Lydia!